Team building activities with real impact: how to measure their effectiveness

 Qualitative indicators

-Qualitative indicators complement numerical information with a deeper reading of the climate and internal relationships.
+Qualitative indicators complement numerical information with a deeper understanding of the climate and internal relationships.
 They help to understand how people feel and how they perceive changes within the team:

 By integrating both quantitative and qualitative dimensions, a comprehensive view of the true impact of the experience is obtained.